J.J. found purposeful work at Pallet

 November 17, 2021J.J.'s leadership skills and genuine desire to help others made him a natural fit for his role at Pallet.

-Since J.J. began working at Pallet last spring, he's become an integral part of the team.
+Since J.J. began working at Pallet in the spring 2020, he's become an integral part of the team.
 In a short time, he was promoted from manufacturing specialist to production supervisor.
 His leadership skills and genuine desire to help others made him a natural fit for the position.
 The role is more than just making sure everyone is working safely and efficiently.

 "Part of it is trying to figure people out, because I know how easy it is to just make a snap judgment on somebody and be done with it," J.J. explained.
 "I like to try to figure out what makes them tick and the best way to teach them so that I can get them to feel the best."